Regulations on the Management of Pacific Bluefin Tuna Fishing Operation

 Article 10

-The sequence of priorities for issuing the Pacific bluefin tuna fishing permit shall be as follows:
+The priority sequence for issuing Pacific bluefin tuna fishing permits shall be as follows:

 In the event that the number of applications submitted pursuant to Article 9 exceeds the prescribed limit in Article 7, and the priority cannot be decided in accordance with the preceding paragraph, the central competent authority shall draw lots to decide the priority in an equitable and impartial manner.